Product Management Organization Structure: Which One to Choose?

 Also, teams have the right to independently choose the area of functional responsibility and release updates whenever they want: they write the code, test it, and if it works well, release it to the live product.

 Goal-focused squads by Buffer

-Buffer’s teams focus on a variety of different areas within the product.
-For example, there are separate teams that work for Android, and for iOS.
+Buffer's teams focus on a variety of different areas within the product.
+For example, there are separate teams that work for Android and iOS.
 Each group includes 1 or 2 developers, a product manager, a designer, a product growth analyst, and a customer development specialist, organized in squads.

 Such a structure lets Buffer quickly create and launch relevant and interesting features.